The Back Page (TV program)

-The Back Page, also known as Back Page Live, is an Australian sports television show broadcast on Fox Sports on Tuesday nights between 1997 and June 2025.
+The Back Page, also known as Back Page Live, was an Australian sports television show broadcast on Fox Sports on Tuesday nights between 1997 and June 2025.
 The show was hosted by Tony Squires, with a roster of panelists including retired Australian professional ironwoman Candice Warner, cricket writer Robert 'Crash' Craddock, broadcaster Ryan Fitzgerald and former Australian cricketer Kerry O'Keeffe.

 The main content of the weekly show featured a round-up of the previous week's sporting news, and featured interviews with sporting personalities.
 It also covered all major Australian sports as well as international sports.